Pizza Tycoon: Gameplay

 The game is centered on being the manager of a pizza restaurant in a town in Europe or the U.S. It gives the player the option to choose among more than thirty different characters, to create one's own pizza, have cooking contests and modify the display of the restaurant and kitchen.
 The player can call upon local mafia to sabotage competitor restaurants or get money from criminal activities such as weapon and drug dealing.

 The game displays a playful sense of humor from the graphics and cartoonish drawings, game messages, and animated faces that are put on interacting characters.
 The original European version ("Pizza Connection") featured a graphical style very similar to MAD artist Don Martin.
 Microprose's adapted version ("Pizza Tycoon") for the American market distanced itself from this style due to copyright concerns with newly created characters in a different style modeled after famous people as Richard Nixon, Ronald Reagan or Lenin.

 Reception

 Amiga Joker 2/94 magazine gave Pizza Connection 88 of 100%, Powerplay magazine rated the Amiga version 82 of 100%.

 Next Generation reviewed the PC version of the game, rating it four stars out of five, and stated that "Not a game for die hard action fans, but a winner for just about everyone else."

 In 1996, Computer Gaming World declared Pizza Tycoon the 34th-worst computer game ever released.

 Legacy

 Pizza Tycoon (Pizza Connection) was followed by Fast Food Tycoon (Pizza Syndicate), and Fast Food Tycoon 2 (Pizza Connection 2), developed by Software 2000.
 A fourth game, Pizza Connection 3 was developed by Gentlymad Studios in 2018.

 Pizza Connection 1 & 2 were released on GOG.com in January 2017.

+In March 2026, Pizza Legacy, an open-source reimplementation of the Pizza Tycoon engine, was released for modern operating systems.